 Depending on where you live and the current situation you are facing with your property, you may find that you are dealing with even more costs as a reluctant property owner.
 A few of these costs include…

 If you own a home in a development or private community, you’ll be required to keep up with the HOA costs until you are no longer listed as the owner of the home.

-Maybe you own an investment property in Southern California, but you are living out of the area and wish to sell.
+Maybe you own an investment property in Greater Los Angeles, but you are living out of the area and wish to sell.
 You may be dealing with property management fees and other costs as a landlord.

 Home Watch Services

 If you live out of the area and aren’t renting out the home with a property management company, you will likely have someone who you have hired to check on the house for you every so often.

 When it comes down to it, your holding costs can add up to a small fortune.
 Once you have made the decision that you would like to sell your house in Greater Los Angeles, the faster you are able to do it, the more money you will be able to put in your pocket.
 We invite you to run the numbers for your property so you can determine the selling option that will work best for your house in Greater Los Angeles!